darshanp40/common-utils/README.md

     }
 ];
 2. clickHandler - a custom click handler onto the menu-item
-3. sidebarClass - a custom class to be applied on sidebar to have changes in CSS
+3. sidebarClass - a custom class to be applied on sidebar to have changes in CSS of the sidebar

 SASS variables to be set:
 $sidebar_width: 240px;